B.A., University of Alabama

 J.D., Gonzaga University School of Law

-Adjunct professor John Little (along with adjunct professor Shahrzad Emami) directs the Small Business Clinic at the FIU College of Law.
-He received his B.A.
-Degree from the University of Alabama in 1969.
+John Little (along with Shahrzad Emami) directs the Small Business Counseling Clinic at the FIU Law.
+He received his B.A. degree from the University of Alabama in 1969.
 Before attending law school he served as a Peace Corps volunteer in West Africa.
 He received his J.D. degree from Gonzaga University School of Law in 1978.

 Upon graduation he was awarded a two year “community lawyering” fellowship through Howard University and was assigned to a small legal services program in north Alabama where he created a project that engaged leaders of low income communities in a process of devising and implementing strategies to begin reversing the downward spiral of social and economic conditions.